MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study4 exercise 1 to 5.md

 11. Click **OK**.

-12. Read the error message generated preventing you from continuing the process of picking and packing because you have now a quality order .
+12. Read the error message generated preventing you from continuing the process of picking and packing because you have now a quality orderÂ .

 13. Click **Quality orders**.
 Note the quality order automatically is generated.